alphasaft/Micro/docs/handbook.md

 ### Performance

 Checking every type at runtime must have a cost, you might think, and you'd be right : that overhead does exist and can become significant in some cases.
 This is a deliberate choice : Micro is **not** expected to be used in performance-critical applications.
 Rather, it is intended to expose a better interface for writing user-friendly domain specific code, and it is likely only small to medium-sized scripts will be written using it.
 Hence, clarity and simplicity were privilegiated over efficacity at all cost.
-Should your code be executed really quickly, you've got these two options :
+However, should your code be executed really quickly, you've got these two options :

 * Not checking anything.
 Typing is used to ensure the correctness of scripts, but, in our example, adding `1` to `undefined` (which is likely the thing that untyped `import`s would return) would result in `NaN`.
 Then, that `NaN` value may, or may not, make something crash eventually.
 If you don't really care about the fact there's a possibility of some `NaN` value running around and/or expects the ones who'll write scripts not to mess around too much, then you might choose to proceed so.